saroqe/Random-stuff/README.md

 ---Updates---

-Updated and fixed diskfiller virus, will fill your disk up with anywhere between 1 - 10000 self-replicating python files. ***Havent tested, use at own risk.
+Updated and fixed diskfiller virus, will fill your disk up with anywhere between 1 - 10000 self-replicating python files. ***Tested on kali but that didint do anything but still, use at own risk.
 I am not responsible for any damage caused.***